John Laing Group: Laing Rail

 The subsidiary Laing Rail owned and operated Chiltern Railways and was joint operator of London Overground (with MTR Corporation) and Wrexham & Shropshire (with Renaissance Trains).
-In 2008 Laing Rail was sold to Deutsche Bahn.
+In 2008, Laing Rail was sold to Deutsche Bahn.

-Musical reference
+Musical references

-Along with Sir Robert McAlpine and George Wimpey, Laing is mentioned in the opening preamble to the 1960 Dominic Behan satirical Irish ballard McAlpine's Fusiliers.
+Along with Sir Robert McAlpine and George Wimpey, Laing is mentioned in the opening preamble to Dominic Behan's 1960 satirical Irish ballad, "McAlpine's Fusiliers".
+It is also mentioned in another Dominic Behan song, "Building Up and Tearing England Down" (sometimes called "Paddy on the Road").